 Classification of Fire Damage

 When it comes to fire damage, knowing the different types and what your insurance policy covers is important.
 In this article, you will learn about Class F fire damage, Class A fire damage, and Class B fire damage.
-Visit Website to learn about the different ways that insurance companies handle fire damage.
+Read on to learn about the different ways that insurance companies handle fire damage.
 Once you understand the different types of fire damage, you’ll be able to make a decision about your coverage.

 Although modern advances in fire prevention have resulted in better materials that resist flame, fire is still a major threat.
 Each year, hundreds of thousands of homes in the States are damaged by fire.
 Because fire damage varies so widely, it’s important to know the different types of fire damage and how each one may affect your home or your health.